 However, considering that SDM is at the core of patient-centered care, which is a priority in the health-care system in Canada, that it is deeply rooted in the way we perceive our health, SDM should not be dismissed as a passing fad.
-Moreover, an increasing body of literature suggests that patients desire more information about their health condition and wish to play an active role in decisions concerning their health.^{27,28} and broadly perceived as a patient-centered approach.
+Moreover, an increasing body of literature suggests that patients desire more information about their health condition and wish to play an active role in decisions concerning their health.^{27,28}

+It is often misunderstood by health-care professionals who mistakenly equate SDM with patient informed consent or with what is commonly and broadly perceived as a patient-centered approach.
 Some health-care professionals who hold this misconception fail to adequately engage with patients during clinical encounters.
 SDM, in reality, follows a rigorous approach with well-defined steps that encompass specific behaviours from both patients and health-care providers.
 In contrast with the common belief that SDM is limited to the patient-physician relationship, SDM-based approaches can also be applied to interprofessional health-care teams with the aim of improving continuity and quality of care, reducing professional silos and fostering a more harmonious work environment.^{18,29}